 The Script Builder conveniently consolidates all the relevant metadata into a single Google Sheets workbook where the editor can make alterations.
 In Google Sheets, the user can take advantage of Google Sheet functions: apply a filter/sort rows, find/replace options, formulas and functions, macros, and more.

-To use the Script Builder:
+To set up and use the Script Builder:

 - Click the Script builder link in the dataset menu: